Steven McRae: First principal role

-In 2005, in his first season with the Royal Ballet, McRae jumped on the occasion to dance Symphonic Variations by Frederick Ashton, which is an iconic piece of the Royal Ballet.
-Symphonic Variations was Ashton's first work after World War II, and one of the Company's first to be performed on the huge main stage of the Royal Opera House.
+In 2005, in his first season with the Royal Ballet, McRae danced Symphonic Variations by Frederick Ashton.
+Symphonic Variations was Ashton's first work after World War II and one of the Company's first to be performed on the main stage of the Royal Opera House.

 Original roles

 In 2011, McRae originated the role of the Mad Hatter in Christopher Wheeldon's Alice's Adventures in Wonderland at the Royal Opera House.
 In 2014, he originated the role of Prince Florizel in Christopher Wheeldon's new full-length ballet The Winter's Tale.

 In 2016, McRae originated the role of "The Creature" in Liam Scarlett's full-length ballet of Mary Shelley's Frankenstein.

 "There is a moment before Steven McRae steps on stage that you easily can mistake for nerves and he has learnt over the years that it's not nerves, it's adrenaline and a slight sense of anxiety.
 It's almost impossible to dance as a soloist without this performance element."

 He is frequently used in works from Royal Ballet choreographer Wayne McGregor such as Chroma, Multiverse, and Limen, as he is very quick in picking up on McGregor's modern style as well as the way he can manipulate his body.